Creamy Tuscan Sausage Tortellini Soup

 Creamy Tuscan Sausage Tortellini Soup is a hearty soup that is stuffed full of cheese tortellini, Italian sausage in a cream-based broth.

 This is a sponsored conversation written by me on behalf of Johnsonville.
 The opinions and text are all mine.
+Note: Johnsonville no longer makes the small appliance mentioned in this article.

 A DELICIOUSLY HEARTY SOUP